 Published By Janet Gershen-Siegel at March 9, 2018

 Prosper Online Lender is one of several online lending companies out there.
-In our Prosper Online Lender Review, we look at just what sets this online lender apart from the others.
+In our Prosper review, we look at just what sets this online lender apart from the others.

 They offer personal loans for business use.
-However, it seems as if applications for business loans were shunted off to their partner, OnDeck (https://www.ondeck.com/), regardless of personal credit rating or amount of credit requested.
+However, it seems as if applications for business loans always went to their partner, OnDeck (https://www.ondeck.com/), regardless of personal credit rating or amount of credit requested.
 We look at the specifics and drill down into the details with respect to Prosper.

 Prosper is located online here: https://www.prosper.com/.
 Their physical address is:

 Prosper Funding LLC

 221 Main Street, Suite 300